Director of the Kiewit Center for Infrastructure and Transportation Research

 B.S., Civil Engineering, University of Massachusetts Amherst, 2004

-Dr. David Hurwitz conducts research in the areas of transportation human factors, transportation safety, traffic control devices, and engineering education.
-In particular, Dr. Hurwitz is interested in the consideration of user behavior in the design, evaluation, and innovation of surface transportation systems.
+Professor David Hurwitz conducts research in the areas of transportation human factors, transportation safety, traffic control devices, and engineering education.
+In particular, Hurwitz is interested in the consideration of user behavior in the design, evaluation, and innovation of surface transportation systems.
 Additionally, his program contributes to advancing the state of the practice in transportation engineering education through the development of research based curricula, assessment tools, and learning theories.
-Dr. Hurwitz leverages the OSU Driving and Bicycling Simulator Laboratory and a significant array of traffic data collection tools to provide a more detailed understanding of how and why transportation systems perform the way they do.
+Hurwitz leverages the Oregon State University Driving and Bicycling Simulator Laboratory and a significant array of traffic data collection tools to provide a more detailed understanding of how and why transportation systems perform the way they do.